zaphosting/docs/docs/gameserver-subdomain.md

 When activated, you will begin to see an automatic `xxx`**.zap.cloud** subdomain across your web interface, which makes it much more convenient to input for you and your player base when accessing the server and connecting in-game.

-You will still be able to see your regular IP Address besides the automatic ZAP Cloud subdomain.
+You will still be able to see your regular IP Address, besides the automatic ZAP Cloud subdomain.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/yJTBQ7oC926LfbT/preview)